Recognition and Quality Assurance in the Digital Ecosystem

 GDN Conversation Series: The Impact of AI on Credential Assessment and Recognition: Reshaping Practices for the Future

-Artificial Intelligence (AI) is rapidly transforming various sectors, and the field of credential assessment and recognition is no exception, particularly when considering digital documents and exchange.
-As AI tools become more advanced, they are revolutionizing how educational qualifications and professional credentials are assessed, verified, and recognized globally.
-This webinar will explore the profound impact AI is having on credentialing practices, from streamlining assessment processes to creating new models for cross-border recognition.
+Artificial Intelligence (AI) rapidly transformed various sectors, and the field of credential assessment and recognition was no exception, particularly when considering digital documents and exchange.
+As AI tools became more advanced, they revolutionized how educational qualifications and professional credentials were assessed, verified, and recognized globally.
+This webinar explored the profound impact AI had on credentialing practices, from streamlining assessment processes to creating new models for cross-border recognition.

 Presenter: Dr. Martin Hall, Emeritus Professor, University of Cape Town; Moderator: Jelger de Boer, Past President, The GDN Network

-This webinar invites university and college administrators to explore the deeper value of labour mobility—how it can reshape institutional culture, strengthen access, and expand opportunities for learners navigating diverse educational and employment pathways.
-Moving beyond transactional efficiency, we’ll examine how a transformational approach fosters lifelong learning, recognizes the whole learner, and prepares graduates for an evolving labour market.
+This webinar invited university and college administrators to explore the deeper value of labour mobility—how it could reshape institutional culture, strengthen access, and expand opportunities for learners navigating diverse educational and employment pathways.
+Moving beyond transactional efficiency, we examined how a transformational approach fostered lifelong learning, recognized the whole learner, and prepared graduates for an evolving labour market.

-– How centering student and worker experiences changes the way we design mobility pathways.
+• How centering student and worker experiences changed the way we designed mobility pathways.

 Presenters: